nocats/First-Project/README.md

 # First-Project
-First rpoject to understand basics of scientific programming in python
+First project to understand basics of scientific programming in python